-- 1. Only Field Service Technicians certified by Tenaris are authorized to inspect and field repair ULTRA[TM] connections. - 2.
+- 1. Only Field Service Technicians certified by Tenaris are authorized to inspect and field repair ULTRA[TM] and TORQ[®] connections. - 2.
 The stencil information on the pipe should be recorded.
 Photos of mill and threading stencils may be included in the reporting documents. - 3.
-All ULTRA[TM] connections should be thoroughly cleaned and dried at the rig site prior to inspection. - 4.
+All ULTRA[TM] and TORQ[®] connections should be thoroughly cleaned and dried at the rig site prior to inspection. - 4.
 A visual inspection of all pins and boxes on location shall be conducted prior to running the casing or tubing.

-- 1. Features that should be inspected if applicable include:
+- 5. Features that should be inspected if applicable include:

 - Seal surface

 - Thread form

 - Run-in and run-out threads

 - Torque shoulder

 - Connection face

 - Proper coupling installation

-- 2. Potential damages that might occur include:
+- 6. Potential damages that might occur include:

 - Scratches

 - Corrosion

 - Pitting

 - Dent

 - Galling

 - Discoloration

-- Burrs

-- 3. The seal area must be free of the above-mentioned damages and may be buffed to remove only a minor blemish with the use of a heavy duty hand pad such as Scotch-Brite[TM] 7446 or 7440 with light pressures without the use of power tools.
+- 7. The seal area must be free of the above-mentioned damages and may be buffed to remove only a minor blemish with the use of a heavy duty hand pad such as Scotch-Brite[TM] 7446 or 7440 with light pressures without the use of power tools.
 Molybdenum Disulfide must be applied on the buffed surface.

-- 4. The entire connection except for ULTRA[TM] DQX, ULTRA DQX-SR, ULTRA DQX-HT, BPN and BPN-SR must be inspected to ensure full coverage of dry moly.
-Dry moly must be applied to any portion of the connections where dry moly is not present.
+- 8. The entire connection except for ULTRA[TM] DQX, ULTRA DQX-SR, ULTRA DQX-HT, GX, BPN and BPN-SR must be inspected to ensure at least 75% coverage of dry moly.
+Dry moly must be applied to any connections where more than 25% coverage of dry moly is not present.
+Dry moly is not required if the connection is phosphated.

-- 5. Refer to the specific connection Field Repair section of the ULTRATM RECOMMENDED FIELD PRACTICES section starting on page 29 for field repair instructions.
+- 9. Refer to the specific connection Field Repair for field repair instructions.

-- 6. If any areas of the threads or seals are found to be unserviceable, these connections and joints shall be clearly marked red and segregated from the remaining prime joints.
+- 10. If any areas of the threads or seals are found to be unserviceable, these connections and joints shall be clearly marked red and segregated from the remaining prime joints.

-- 7. Install centralizers and any other tools attaching to the OD of the pipe if available per company representative directive.
+- 11. Install centralizers and any other tools attaching to the OD of the pipe if available per company representative directive.

-- 8. Apply thread compound to the connection per the specific connection Thread Compound Application section of the ULTRATM RECOMMENDED FIELD PRACTICES section starting on page 29.
+- 12. Apply thread compound to the connection per the specific connection Thread Compound Application section.

-- 9. Install cleaned and dried pin thread protectors at hand tight position.
+- 13. Install cleaned and dried pin thread protectors at hand tight position.